Tetris: Axis

 Tetris: Axis, released as Tetris in some regions, is a puzzle video game developed by Hudson Soft for the Nintendo 3DS.
-The game was released in all regions in October 2011 and was published by Namco Bandai Games in Japan, Nintendo in North America, and Tetris Online in Europe and Australia.
+The game was released in all regions in October 2011 and was published by Bandai Namco Games in Japan, Nintendo in North America, and Tetris Online in Europe and Australia.

 Game modes

 Tetris: Axis features over 20 game modes, which are divided up into three modes, Featured modes, Party modes, and AR modes.